zarf-dev/proposals/2-remove-big-bang/README.md

 ### Risks and Mitigations

-This deprecation removes and simplifies the Zarf package create flow by removing extensions.
+This removal simplifies the Zarf package create flow by removing extensions.
 There are no security implications.

-The proposed UX will be reviewed and tested by real users of the Big Bang extension to ensure it provides a suitable replacement.
+The proposed UX will be reviewed and tested by users of the Big Bang extension to ensure it provides a suitable replacement.

 ## Design Details